scottyschup/ruby-curriculum/w1d1/data-structures/string.md

 Beef kielbasa leberkas, shank t-bone doner strip "steak" pork loin.
 Doner hamburger'
 ```

 Now we're getting bit by 'ipsum dolor'.
-Notice also, that, having enclosed the string in single quotes, we can no longer access escape characters.
+Notice also, that, having
+enclosed the string in single quotes, we can no longer access escape
-The "\n" will be interpreted as just that, and not a newline as we intend.
+characters.
+The `\n` will be interpreted as just that, and not a
+newline as we intend.

 These are common problems with complex strings!
-Not to fret; there are several solutions.
+Not to fret; there are
+several solutions.

-One classic way to handle ` " ` and ` ' ` and ` \ ` within strings is to make a double quoted string and use ` \ ` as an escape character.
-Ex: ` "\"Pigs\" is double quoted, and this is a backslash \\" ` will print: "Pigs" is double quoted, and this is a backslash \
+One classic way to handle ` " ` and ` ' ` and ` \ ` within strings is

-(more to come)
-* %q
-* %Q
-* HEREDOC
+to make a double quoted string and use ` \ ` as an escape character.
+Ex: ` "\"Pigs\" is double quoted, and this is a backslash \\" ` will
+print:

+    "Pigs" is double quoted, and this is a backslash \

 ## Interpolation